SourcePot/PIclient/README.md

 You will need to adjust the url in datapoolclient.py to the web address of __your__ Datapool web application:
-![URL setting within datapoolclient.py](/assets/img/url.png "URL setting within datapoolclient.py")
+![URL setting within datapoolclient.py](/assets/img/url.png "URL setting within datapoolclient.py") Alternatively, the address of the website can be specified in the file `client.json` mentioned later.

 When sentinel.py runs for the first time, datapoolclient.py will create a set of sub-directories.
 You will need to adjust the client.json file in the newly created settings sub-directory.